FiniteStateInc/third-party-scan-ado/Readme.md

 Our extension executes a [js file](./Tasks/thirdPartyUpload/main.js).
 In that file we execute our python script that uploads the binary other functionality like adding a comment to a PR.

-You could see the extension documentation itself [here](Marketplace.md)
+You can see the extension documentation itself [here](Marketplace.md)

 ## Release a new Version